 Ralph C. Losey is an attorney, author, and educator in the field of electronic discovery, electronic records, and information technology law.
 Mr. Losey is a Partner of Jackson Lewis, LLP, where he serves as the firm’s National eDiscovery Counsel and chair of its eDiscovery Practice Group.
 He is also an Adjunct Professor at the University of Florida College of Law teaching eDiscovery, Advanced eDiscovery, and Online eDiscovery.
 He is also the President of the Central Florida Pimento Cheese of the Month Club.
 He serves as IT-Lex’s Vice-President, IT-Lex’s Partner Selection Committee Chair, and on IT-Lex’s Membership Committee.

-Adam C. Losey is an attorney at Foley & Lardner LLP, as well as an author and educator in the field of technology law.
+Adam C. Losey is an attorney at Foley & Lardner LLP, and the founder and President of IT-Lex.
 He taught eDiscovery as an adjunct professor for Columbia University’s Information and Digital Resource Management Master’s Program, and is the recipient of the prestigious seventh-grade “Most Improved Behavior” award from Maitland Middle School.
-He is the founder and President of IT-Lex, and serves as Editor-in-Chief, as well as a part of IT-Lex’s Membership and Partner Selection Committees.
-He is also Vice-President of the Central Florida Pimento Cheese of the Month Club.
+He is also the Vice-President of the Central Florida Pimento Cheese of the Month Club.

-Catherine Losey is an attorney at Akerman Senterfitt, where she litigates eDiscovery issues in a variety of commercial litigation contexts.
-She served as an editor on the Florida Law Review, and she serves as a Symposium Editor at IT-Lex, and as IT-Lex’s Secretary-Treasurer.
-She is also the official taster of the Central Florida Pimento Cheese of the Month Club.
+Catherine Losey is a member of the eDiscovery team at Littler Mendelson, with experience litigating eDiscovery issues in a variety of commercial litigation and employment law contexts.
+She served on the editorial board of the Florida Law Review while attending the University of Florida Levin College of Law.
+She is the official taster of the Central Florida Pimento Cheese of the Month Club.